medplum/medplum/packages/docs/src/pages/solutions/provider-portal.md

 ## Sample Application

-The Medplum provider portal sample application is called [Foo Medical provider](https://provider.foomedical.com/).
-You can [request access](https://forms.gle/c41NddaDroCU88yt7) to view the application, or view the [source code](https://github.com/medplum/foomedical-provider).
+The Medplum provider portal sample application is called `medplum-hello-world`.
+The [source code](https://github.com/medplum/medplum-hello-world) is available, and it is recommended that you run it locally using [sample data](/docs/tutorials/importing-sample-data) to prototype your application.

 Foo Medical Provider is intended as a sample, and the experience is truly up to the developer to determine.
 It is built off of the Medplum API, and is HIPAA compliant and SOC 2 Type 2 certified.
 Detailed compliance information can be found on our [compliance page](../docs/compliance).